Bond-dependent slave-particle cluster theory based on density matrix expansion: Tests on - models

-We begin with a small four-site model (i.e., $d$-$p$-$d$-$p$ chain) with periodic boundary conditions.
-Fig.~\ref{fig:4site}(b) shows the total energy versus interaction strength $U$.
-All three calculations match at $U=0$ by design, but while the single-site method shows qualitatively correct behavior versus $U$, the cluster method shows very good quantitative accuracy.
-The same is true for the mean $d$-site occupancy $n_d = \avg{\hat{N}_{d\uparrow}+\hat{N}_{d\downarrow}}$ in Fig.~\ref{fig:4site}(c) and the double-occupancy $D =\avg{\hat{N}_{d\uparrow}\hat{N}_{d\downarrow}}$ in Fig.~\ref{fig:4site}(d).
+We begin with a small four-site model (i.e., a $d$-$p$-$d$-$p$ chain) with periodic boundary conditions (PBC).
+The upper panel of Fig.~\ref{fig:4site}(b) shows the total energy versus interaction strength $U$.
+Both slave-particle (SP) methods reproduce exact total energy at $U=0$ and $U\rightarrow\infty$ by construction.
+However, while the single-site method shows qualitatively correct behavior versus $U$, the cluster method shows quantitative accuracy.
+The same is true for the mean $d$-site occupancy $n_d = \avg{\hat{N}_{d\uparrow}+\hat{N}_{d\downarrow}}$ in Fig.~\ref{fig:4site}(c).
+The double-occupancy $D =\avg{\hat{N}_{d\uparrow}\hat{N}_{d\downarrow}}$ in Fig.~\ref{fig:4site}(d) is computed in the slave-particle sector of the problem which has no reason to match the exact answer at $U=0$, and the two SP calculations will match the exact answer only at $U\rightarrow\infty$.
+However, the cluster SP method remains very accurate for all values of $U$.

-Notice that for both energy and $d$-site occupancy, cluster SP matches with ED at both small and large $U$ limits, which is as expected.
-In the non-interacting limit, the $c$-gauges enforce the spinons alone to recover the original electron behavior physics.
-In the large $U$ or atomic limit, the $p$-sites are filled while the $d$-sites are half-filled in SP or ED results.
+We note that for both energy and $d$-site occupancy, both cluster SP results agree with ED for both small and large $U$ which is as expected.
+In the non-interacting limit, the $c$-gauges enforce the spinon Hamiltonian alone to reproduce the non-interacting electron Hamiltonian: with $\avg{\hat{O}^\dag_{\alpha\avg{\alpha\beta}} \hat{O}_{\beta\avg{\alpha\beta}}}=1$ and zero interaction terms, the total energy of Eq.~(\ref{equ:Etotcluster}) is the non-interacting energy.
+In the large $U$ or atomic limit, the $p$ sites are filled while the $d$ sites are half-filled in both SP or ED calculations.
 Thus, the cluster SP reproduces the exact energy and occupation numbers in both limits.
-The single-site SP method has the same properties in both limits, but has larger errors at finite $U$.
-The maximum occupancy error in cluster SP is 0.005, while it is about twenty times larger in single-site SP.
-Regarding the double-occupancy $D$, in large interaction limit, $D$ drops towards zero in all the methods as expected, while in non-interacting limit or with finite $U$, cluster SP performs much better than single-site SP.
+The single-site SP method has the same properties in both limits but has larger errors at finite $U$.

-In addition, we decrease the finite temperature to $k_BT = 1\times 10^{-3}t$ to further reduce finite temperature errors.
-Fig.~\ref{fig:error} shows the relative errors for the cluster SP compared to ED.
-The cluster SP has small errors at small or large $U/t$, with peak errors in the intermediate range around $U/t\approx 1.5$.
-This low-temperature study indicates an energy error of $\sim 10^{-3}t$ induced by the cluster SP approximation in this system, which is in the same order of magnitude as the small finite temperature in the rest of our study.